garbados/couchdb/share/doc/src/configuring.rst

 HTTP Rewrite Handler
 ====================

-Following on from `virtual hosts`_, CouchDB includes a custom URL rewriter.
+Following on from `virtual hosts`_, Cloudant includes a custom URL rewriter.
 All rewriting is done from ``/dbname/_design/ddocname/_rewrite`` by default.

 The rewriter is flexible, and can handle methods and custom query formats.